 Ways To Help Your Business Avoid Accidents

 Accidents are common in the workplace, but that doesn’t mean they’re acceptable.
 Businesses can prevent many accidents by taking the proper precautions.
-It’s hard to recognize in the moment, but many of the decisions you make as a business owner can dramatically hurt or help you later down the line.
+It’s hard to recognize at the moment, but many of the decisions you make as a business owner can dramatically hurt or help you later.
 There are many ways you can help your business avoid accidents right now, saving you time, money, and resources in the long run.

 Keep Employees Healthy

 One of the first and most important steps to avoid accidents is to keep your employees healthy.
-Keeping employees healthy ensures they are working at their best and avoiding accidents.
+Maintaining healthy employees ensures they are working at their best and avoiding accidents.
 Workers are behind most accidents, as they can:

 • Improperly handle equipment